Salman2301/Lix/README.md

 Lix is a Local Wix Editor Interface for Mac and Windows application.
 Built using Electron

 # Start
+1. git clone this repo
+2. cd to this repo and run `npm install`
+3. run `npm i -g electron`
-run `npm start` to start the application
+4. run `npm start` to start the application

+an electron app will be opened

 # Release